Those Damned Blue-Collar Tweekers

 "Those Damned Blue-Collar Tweekers" is a song by the American rock band Primus.
 The song opens with Larry LaLonde on guitar and a reserved bassline from Les Claypool, from there alternating between his trademark slap bass and a quiet section for the vocals.

-The song's narrative describes several different trades that the town's blue collar tweekers engage in, but, like many of the other story-telling songs in Primus's catalogue, lacks any clear, single meaning and leaves plenty of ambiguity in its lyrics.
+The song's narrative describes several different trades that the town's blue collar tweekers engage in, but, like many of the other story-telling songs in Primus' catalogue, lacks any clear, single meaning and leaves plenty of ambiguity in its lyrics.
 The song is about truck drivers and "blue-collar workers" using methamphetamine.

 I was born in a suburb by the East Bay, a rural, almost redneck environment.
 I grew up on the blue-collar side of town.
 My father was a mechanic, both my uncles are mechanics, my grandfather was a mechanic.
 That song is not derogatory at all.
 It’s very much me.
 A tweaker is someone who is strung out on methyl amphetamines, otherwise known as crank.
 There’s a reference in there to a guy who hung Sheetrock, and that’s how he got through the day.
 He’d snort up speed to keep up with the younger guys.